 Suggested Steps for Success

-- Read our Teen Resume Guide, which includes our 5 Steps to a Head-Turning Resume, Resume Checklist, and Resume Content Guide
+- Read our Student Resume Guide, which includes our 5 Steps to a Head-Turning Resume, Resume Checklist, and Resume Content Guide

 - Draft or update your resume based on these guides

 - Ask a trusted mentor to proofread your resume